gdemarcsek/bsideslux18/README.md

 A plot twist: although we are using a kernel API here, actually the LSM provides an interface to hook into `kernel_read`, at least in newer kernel versions, see for example: https://elixir.bootlin.com/linux/v4.7/source/fs/exec.c#L851 - so at least this could be solved by extending AppArmor with mediating `kernel_read` as well.

+# TODO

+I am planning to extend this material to cover:

+* policy locking,
+* examples of file descriptor leakage,
+* document remaining caveats,
+* using auditbeat + es + kibana to gain better visibility into what AppArmor is doing,
+* AppArmor namespaces and the way it works with Docker,
+* research profile nesting WTFs